Vital Records Online

 Order with confidence

-How to Order Wisconsin Birth Certificates
+How to Order a Wisconsin Birth Certificate

-You can now order Wisconsin birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Wisconsin birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Wisconsin Department of Health Services (DHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the Wisconsin DHS by following the specific steps and meeting certain requirements.
 Before placing an order, confirm the associated costeligibilityrequirements, and processing time.

 Person ordering a birth certificate with a phone using VRO